 First, we change the settings of the default window for Finder by going to the Preferences for Finder:

 Choose any folder that is not “All My Files”:

 By changing this setting, we can make sure new Finder windows do not show “All My Files” and eat our RAM.

 Then, we need to relaunch Finder, without triggering “All My Files”.

 This is when things can get tricky.
 Technically, when you relaunch the Finder, it will re-open your previous windows.
-So a simple relaunch by holding option, double clicking on the Finder icon and selecting “Relaunch” should be enough:
+So a simple relaunch by holding option, two finger tapping (right click) on the Finder icon and selecting “Relaunch” should be enough:

 However it is not always the case.
 Sometimes you might still get “All My Files” windows because Finder erroneously remembers it as your previous window.
 The safest way to avoid load “All My Files” again is to open up some random folders and toggle between Finder and other applications a few times first, before relaunching Finder.

 There you have it, a simple trick to reduce macOS Finder Memory Usage.
 I got it down from almost 1GB to merely 50MB by using this method, how about you?